This light Lemon Panna Cotta is the perfect early spring dessert, it’s no-bake, super simple, and easy to adjust for dairy free and vegan!

 The panna cotta can be made ahead of time so all you have to do is assemble the fruit at the last minute.
 This could be made into a beautiful tart with a graham cracker crust, and I also like it poured into small jam jars and garnished with a simple wedge of lemon and a sprig of mint.
 It can be rustic, or elegant, depending on how you present it.

-Panna Cotta is a no bake dessert, and it’s one of the easiest there is.
+Panna Cotta is a no bake dessert, and it’s one of the easiest of them all.
 It basically consists of heating cream and milk, and adding gelatin.
 That’s about the extent of it.
 Once it sets up in the refrigerator, it’s done.

-For vegan panna cotta, substitute full fat coconut milk for the dairy cream and milk.
+For vegan lemon panna cotta, substitute full fat coconut milk for the dairy cream and milk.
 You can use agar-agar, a seaweed derived gelatin substitute, in place of the gelatin.
-Don’t try to go with a low fat version of this, though, because the lemon juice can curdle regular milk.

 Lemon Panna Cotta